Has cancer changed your holiday experience?

 My own traditions have been completely different, probably a typical example of trying to do or be the opposite of one's mother.
 We have always hosted a Christmas Eve dinner, making it as elegant and delicious and festive as possible.
 For a long time, we sat around the table with family and friends (and I especially recall the year that the Christmas ball, hanging from the chandelier, fell directly into a small guest's soup).
 As the party grew, we could not fit at the table or into the dining room.
 We now fill the whole house with family and friends, many who come each year and always a few new people.
 The food is bountiful and delicious, and the wine flows freely.

 This year, our whole family and many friends will be here.
-I will be grateful and joyful and sad as I think of those no longer with us—and will be sending all best hopes to us all, after cancer, that we cherish and love our lives.
+I will be grateful and joyful and occasionally sad as I think of those no longer with us — and will be sending best hopes to us all, especially after cancer, that we cherish and love our lives.